GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

    :width: 600
    :alt: Sky lines fit

-.. note::  If the sky lines were too weak and no fit were found, a possible
+.. tip::  If the sky lines were too weak and no fit were found, a possible
     solution is to lower the minimum SNR to 5 (down from the default of 10).
     This setting is in the left control panel.
 When done, click the the "Reconstruct points" button.